 To improve well-being, we must find a balance, and focus on things that truly bring us more joy and contentment.
 Passions, hobbies, creativity, exercise, and even socializing and helping others (though on our terms) are all great ways to truly focus on ourselves in an important and positive way.

 8. Find the right balance of self-care

-Instead of bending over backwards for others every day, balance and streamline your life by focusing on yourself more often.
-Focusing on ourselves doesn’t mean working ourselves to death with things we should do, nor does it mean lazing around and ruminating.
-It means finding the balance of work, play, self-fulfillment and self-care.
+Instead of bending over backward for others every day, balance and streamline your life by focusing on yourself more often.
+Focusing on ourselves doesn't mean working ourselves to death with things we should do, nor does it mean lazing around and ruminating.
+It means finding the balance of work, play, self-fulfillment, and self-care.